hgill-blip/Western-Canada-Tour-Yelp-API-SQL-/README.md

 # Western-Canada-Tour--Yelp-API---SQL-
 This project utilizes the yelp API to create a western Canada tour guide.
-The data is queried using SQL and Apache Spark.
+The data is queried using SQL and stored using Apache Spark.